jimmy706/junedang-blog-pages/jekyll/top-non-programming-language-for-developers-to-learn-in-2023-35an.md

-# Top Non-programming language for developers to learn in 2023

 Learning new programming language seem normal to us as developers, but besides common programming languages out there like C++, Java, Python, JavaScript… that help programmers build applications and websites, some other non-programming languages are used for documenting, structuring, and management that is worth for developer to learn.
 ## What is programming language?